w3c-fedid/FedCM/README.md

 });
 ```

-This variation is a great **baseline** because it is perfectly backwards compatible.
+This variation is a great **baseline** because it is highly backwards compatible (specially if it is done via the [HTTP API](#the-http-api)).
 Neither relying parties nor identity providers have to redeploy, nor users will have to change their mental models about federation.

 But this variation isn't perfect: while it is backwards compatible with most of the deployment of federation, we believe it leaves something be desired on **user experience**.

 For one, the user has to make **two** choices (on the consequences of tracking) that are unrelated to the job to be done (sign-in) which we don't expect to be the most effective way to affect change.

-That leads us to the [mediation-oriented](consumers.md#the-mediation-oriented-variation) variation which bundles these prompts into a browser mediated experience (which also comes with trade-offs).
+That leads us to the [mediation-oriented](#the-mediation-oriented-variation) variation which bundles these prompts into a browser mediated experience (which also comes with trade-offs).

+## The Mediation-oriented Variation

+In the **mediated** variation, the user agent takes more responsibility in owning that transaction, and talks to the IDP via an HTTP convention rather than allowing the IDP to control HTML/JS/CSS:

 ```javascript
 let {idToken} = await navigator.credentials.get({